-I started to naturally integrate the facets of my soul that were developed through the myriad spiritual paths that I have walked in previous lifetimes, such as Buddhism, the path of the Indian yogi, and paths that are now forgotten.
-However, one path has become the foundation of my soul, and is also that which I wish to share with others the foremost: the path of Taoism.
+At the age of sixteen I had a kundalini awakening, which is a primordial evolutionary power located at the base of the spine.
+When awoken, it ascends up the spine and will nourish a person’s evolutionary potential.
+I should not be deemed anyone special, but my latent spiritual potential began to awaken.
+A process began in which I started to naturally integrate the facets of my soul that were developed through the myriad spiritual paths that I have walked in previous lifetimes, such as Buddhism or the path of the Indian yogi, but one path has formed my foundation, the path of Taoism.
 Taoism is a form of ancient Chinese mysticism that pursues a harmonious unity with nature.
 The ancient Taoist path that I remember was about Taoists not only perceiving the Tao as the divine source of life, but especially as a passageway into nature.
 In order to understand this, we must see that the Tao is not only the source of life but naturally also the universal essence of all things.
 Because the Tao is the universal essence of all things, it has a bridging function between all things, as if it enables a neural network to exist between the myriad facets of life.
 Therefore those who learn to live in compliance with Tao learn to interface with reality, and so become wise and harmonious.

 I also like to refer to this quality as transcendental empathy.